WCSCourses/Low_Input_2024/Modules/hic_feature_analyses/hic_feature_analyses.md

 ```

 This is the most computationally expensive step.
 We recommend large
-number of threads using the -t option.
+number of threads using the `-t` option.
 If you have access to a
 computational cluster running Sun/Oracle Grid Engine, you can take
-advantage of it by automatic job submission setting the –sge flag.
+advantage of it by automatic job submission setting the `--sge` flag.

-By default, fanc loops assumes a loop size of 25kb.
-This determines the
+By default, `fanc loops` assumes a loop size of 25kb.
+This determines
-area around a pixel that is not included in the local neighbourhood
+the area around a pixel that is not included in the local neighbourhood
 calculations.
 If this is chosen too small, the neighbourhood will lie
 within the peak region, and enrichments are going to be lower.
 If this
 is chosen too big, the neighbourhood will no longer be local.
 If you
 have reason to believe your loops size differs from the default, you can
-set it explicitly with -p.
+set it explicitly with `-p`.

-Similarly, the width of the neighbourhood is determined as p + 3 by
+Similarly, the width of the neighbourhood is determined as `p + 3` by
 default.
 If you want to in- or decrease the neighbourhood width, use the
--w parameter.
+`-w` parameter.
 You should know, however, that this is just a starting
 value, and the neighbourhood width might be increased on demand
 internally.

 Finally, you can control the size of the submatrices sent to each thread
-using the –batch-size parameter.
+using the `--batch-size` parameter.
 The default, 200, should suit most
 purposes, but if your individual jobs are taking too long, you should
 reduce this number.